uladz-zubrycki/Reseed/readme.md

 # Design

-Main idea is not to insert data directly, as for example NDbUnit does, but to generate scripts, upon execution of which data will be inserted or restored to the previous state.
+Main idea is not to insert data directly, as for example NDbUnit does, but to [generate scripts](#seed-actions-generation) for the database initialization and cleanup and then [execute](#seed-actions-execution) those, when needed.
 This gives more control to the consumer and makes some optimization tricks possible.
 Scripts tend to be descriptive and well-formed in order to be readable by human and could even be extended manually.

-The only entry point to all the functionality is the `Reseeder` class, by using which you firstly [generate scripts](#seed-actions-generation) needed for the database initialization and cleanup and then [execute](#seed-actions-execution) those.

-Here is how the library usage might look in its simplest form:
+The only entry point to all the functionality is the `Reseeder` class and this is how the library usage might look in its simplest form:

 ```csharp